Martin Firstbrook

 Couples Counselling and Therapy

-I start from the perspective that relationship difficulties, while painful, can become opportunities for greater understanding — of yourself, your partner, and the dynamics that shape how you relate.
+I start from the perspective that relationship difficulties, while painful, can become opportunities for greater understanding - of yourself, your partner, and the dynamics that shape how you relate.
 This kind of work is not about assigning blame or deciding who is right.
-It is about slowing things down enough to notice what keeps happening between you, what each of you brings into the relationship, and how those patterns might be shifted over time.
+It is about slowing things down enough to notice what keeps happening between you, what each of you brings into the relationship, and how those patterns might change for the better.

-I support you by helping each of you understand your own patterns of thinking, feeling, and responding, and how these interact with your partner’s patterns.
+Working together, I help each of you understand your own patterns of thinking, feeling, and responding and how these interact with your partner's.
 The aim is not to smooth over differences, but to understand them well enough that they no longer automatically escalate or shut things down.
-This process involves curiosity, accountability, and a willingness to look at one’s own contribution to the relationship, even when that feels uncomfortable.

-Alongside exploring what lies beneath recurring conflicts or disconnection, joint sessions are often practical and grounded in what is happening in real time between you.
-This may involve working with live moments of tension, experimenting with different ways of speaking or listening, and noticing how each of you reacts under emotional pressure.
-The intention is not perfection, but learning.
+Alongside exploring what lies beneath recurring conflicts or disconnection, sessions are often practical and grounded in what is happening in real time.
+This may involve working with live moments of tension, experimenting with different ways of speaking or listening, and noticing how each of you responds under emotional pressure.
+Many couples find that small but genuine shifts in understanding create changes that feel more lasting than any technique.

 .png)